STEM Summer School 2023

 This introduction to Chemistry will take the form of online lectures, tutorials, and laboratories.

-The Study and Library Skills module will equip you with the skills necessary for studying successfully at university and will include the following topics:
+The Introduction to Higher Education module (ITLHE) will equip you with the skills necessary for studying successfully at university and will include the following topics:

 - time management